Plumbing Problems Caused by High Temperatures

 Scorching high temperatures bring about some frequent plumbing problems.
 Here are some things you might want to be careful about.
 Detecting a plumbing problem early on usually minimizes the stress and the financial burden.
 So, check these at your home and nip the problem in the bud.

 It quite surprising, but the number one factor contributing to leakage in the pipes below your floor are high temperatures.
 Not exactly boiling temperatures as such, but more the reaction between them and copper pipes that carry water.
 Do you notice any droplets of water on a wall or under the carpet?
 Is there any mildew there?
 Does some part of your floor feel warmer than the rest?
-That could be a case of hot-water pipe leak.
+That could be a case of a hot-water pipe leak.
 Call in professionals to investigate your slab leak properly and to prevent any further damage to your home.

 Clogged garbage disposal